-Each subdisk you create should be the same size, on a different disk on a different bus, and a multiple of the data unit size, so there is no wasted space on the subdisk.
-For example, with a data unit size of 64 KB for a striped plex, each subdisk should be a multiple of 64.
-In the examples that follow, the subdisk size is 16 MB.
+Each column of subdisks should be the same size and be a multiple of the data unit size so there is no wasted space.
+For example, a data unit size (stripe width) of 64 KB for a striped plex corresponds to 128 blocks (sectors), so the total of the subdisks in each column should be a multiple of 128.